StartTheFUp/glide-stories-server/README.md

   🖥 Embed in your websites or share direct link.

 A Project by ⚡️ Start the F Up (wwww.startthefup.co), a commando Innovation agency in Paris.

-* V0 : version built by Wild Code School.
-Thanks to them and more personally to [insert your github refs here]
+* V0 : version built for STFU by Wild Code School.
+Thanks to them and more personally to @lfoussat, @Mchtira, @Alex-bui, @capucinel, @PierreLGV, @Kiitaan et leur formateur Clément @kigiri 🙌

 NO LICENSE DISCLAIMER